iriswang02/iriswang02.github.io/docs/programming-language/cpp/cpp-primer/ch7/README.md

 vector<NoDefault> vec(10);
 ```

+illegal, NoDefault doesnt have default constructor.

 ### Exercise 7.45

 *Q: What if we defined the vector in the previous execercise to hold objects of type C?*

+legal, C has default constructor.

 ### Exercise 7.46

 *Q: Which, if any, of the following statements are untrue?
 Why?*
-*(a) A class must provide at least one constructor.*
+*(a) A class must provide at least one constructor.* [untrue, synthesized default constructor]
-*(b) A default constructor is a constructor with an empty parameter list.*
+*(b) A default constructor is a constructor with an empty parameter list.* [untrue, no initializer is supplied]
-*(c) If there are no meaningful default values for a class, the class should not provide a default constructor.*
+*(c) If there are no meaningful default values for a class, the class should not provide a default constructor.* [untrue]
-*(d) If a class does not define a default constructor, the compiler generates one that initializes each data member to the default value of its associated type.*
+*(d) If a class does not define a default constructor, the compiler generates one that initializes each data member to the default value of its associated type.* [untrue, only if the class does not explicitly define any constructors]

 ### Exercise 7.47

 *Q: Explain whether the Sales_data constructor that takes a string should be explicit.
 What are the benefits of making the constructor explicit?
 What are the drawbacks?*

+pros:

+- avoid errors of implicit conversion

+cons:

+- it can be used only with the direct form of initialization